Educational Toys - Learning Games

 Puzzles

-Puzzle is a game, problem, or toy that tests a
+Puzzle is a game,

-pieces together in a logical way, in order to arrive at the correct
+logical way, in order to arrive at the

-solution of the puzzle.
+correct solution of the puzzle.
 There are different types of puzzles for different

 ages, such as crossword puzzles, word-search puzzles, number puzzles, or